Hours & Facilities

 Dr. Moses Mason, a physician and businessman, was one of Bethel’s most prominent citizens, serving in many offices of public trust, including two terms as United States Representative to Congress from Maine (1833-1837).
 His wife, Agnes Straw Mason, was, among other things, a leader in the temperance movement in Oxford County.
 Fine portraits of the Masons by Chester Harding grace the walls of their front parlor.
 Among the Masons’ personal effects in the Society’s collection are autograph books kept by the Doctor and his wife during their stay in Washington, D.C., in the mid-1830s.
 These contain the signatures of Presidents John Quincy Adams, Andrew Jackson, and Martin Van Buren, plus those of Henry Clay, John C. Calhoun, and Daniel Webster.

-The Mason House is one of the few period house museums in northern New England available to the public year-round (appointments necessary from September through June).
 One of the most popular annual events here is the Bethel Historical Society’s “Christmas at the Mason House,” which is usually held during the first week of December.
 For this special occasion, the Mason House period rooms are decorated as they might have been for a nineteenth century Christmas.
 The smells, tastes, and sounds of an old-fashioned holiday surround visitors, who may wander through the candle-lit rooms just as the Masons’ guests did a century and a half ago.

 Rent our historic property for your event!